yashketkar/OS-P536-S17/Report.md

 The parent bird then updates the worms value and uses another condition variable to signal the baby bird processes.

 # What is starvation?
 Is this protocol starvation-free?
+Starvation is when a thread is unable to access a shared resource because the other threads that are using it are not relinquishing control.

 # What is deadlock?
 Is this protocol deadlock-free?
+Deadlock is when multiple threads want to access the same resource but they are waiting for another thread to give up on a lock before they can acquire a resource.